kholdfuzion/website-k4fzn/content/articles/heltec-v4-lora-32.md

 Category: Articles
 Tags: meshtastic, lora, heltec, esp32, iot, hardware

-I'm excited to share that I'm eagerly awaiting the arrival of the Heltec V4 LoRa 32 Development Board, which I'll be setting up for Meshtastic projects.
-This device is the upgraded V4 version of the classic LoRa 32 board, featuring enhanced performance, and full compatibility with Meshtastic networks.
+I'm thrilled to announce that I'm eagerly awaiting the arrival of the Heltec V4 LoRa 32 Development Board, which I'll be integrating into my Meshtastic projects.
+This upgraded V4 version of the classic WiFi LoRa 32 board offers enhanced performance and full compatibility with Meshtastic networks.

 ### Key Features